The Development Of Traffic Data Collection Methods

 Video-analytical solutions based on AI can capture all standard classes of motorized or non-motorized units on even very complex traffic movements at once.
-For example, GoodVision Video Insights doesn’t require specification of the job up-front, as it extracts all vehicle trajectories and user can filter them later in the dashboard.
+For example, GoodVision Video Insights doesn’t require specification of the job up-front, as it extracts all vehicle trajectories and the user can filter them later in the dashboard.

 In conclusion, traditional data collection methods on traffic and transportation infrastructure are generally inefficient.
-They are either resource-intensive or time-consuming, providing single-purpose data only, are expensive and complicated to organize/operate.
+They are either resource-intensive or time-consuming, providing single-purpose data only, and are expensive and complicated to organize/operate.
 There is definitely a huge space for innovation.

 Artificial intelligence for traffic data collection

 Based on the description above, it is possible to conclude that it is most advantageous to use the systems based on artificial intelligence combining existing camera equipment, multi-modal counting capabilities, complex traffic patterns monitoring and constantly high accuracy.